RADAR: Robust AI-Text Detection via Adversarial Learning: Experiments

 \subsection{Variants of Paraphrasing}

 In addition to paraphrasing the original LLM-generated texts, we also evaluate the detection performance when paraphrasing human texts (the output is labeled as AI-text).
 We also allow paraphrasing multiple times in our analysis.
 We conduct our experiments on the Xsum dataset using the detector trained with Camel-5B.
 The paraphraser for evaluation is GPT-3.5-Turbo.
-As shown in Figure~\ref{fig:multitimes_modelside}, we find that RADAR is the only detector that is robust to paraphrasing multiple times.
+As shown in Figure~\ref{fig:multitimes_modelside}, we find that RADAR is the only detector robust to multi-round paraphrasing.
 On paraphrased AI-text, all existing methods suffer from a notable performance drop.
-On paraphrased human-text, RADAR remains effective, along with two existing methods (RoBERT-based detector and entropy).
+On paraphrased human-text, RADAR remains effective, along with two existing methods (OpenAI~(RoBERTa) and entropy).
 In general, multi-round paraphrasing does not seem to increase the difficulty of AI-text detection.
+We also find RADAR is robust to Dipper \cite{dipper}, another paraphrase model.
+Please see Appendix~\ref{subsec:dipper} for details.